Theoretical and Empirical Analysis of a Fast Algorithm for Extracting Polygons from Signed Distance Bounds: Theoretical analysis of computational complexity

 A rectangular box can be obtained by intersecting six axis-aligned planes.
 Let $d_1, d_2, \ldots, d_6$ be the distances from point $(x, y, z)$ to each of these planes.
 Then the distance to the box is bounded by

 Since polygonizing each of the box sides takes $O(N^2\log N)$ steps, this is also the total complexity of polygonizing a box.

 This can also be justified by the fact that the $\max$ operation partitions the polygonization volume into several regions.
-In each of these regnder example at the beginning.
-Below I’ve attempted to draw a triangle, square, anions only the distance to one particular plane is relevant (largest $d_i$).
+In each of these regions only the distance to one particular plane is relevant (largest $d_i$).
 All the rays passing through this region require at most $O(N^2\log N)$ steps before exiting the region.
 The conclusion about the total complexity follows from the fact that the number of such regions is finite.

 As noted, Equation \eqref{eq:boxdist} bounds the distance to the box.
-The exact distance function can be constructed and this leads to more efficient marching in practice (a constant speed-up, not in the asymptotic sense).
-For example, see \url{https://www.youtube.com/watch?v=62-pRVZuS5c}.
+The exact distance function can be constructed and this leads to more efficient marching in practice (a constant speed-up, not in the asymptotic sense) \footnote{For example, see \url{https://www.youtube.com/watch?v=62-pRVZuS5c}.}.